shaikzl/shaikzl-uc.github.io/README.md

         fetchRandomDogImage();
 ```

-a JavaScript cookie feature set up to trigger an alert message when a user visits the page for the first time and also a JavaScript cookie functionality that presents an alert upon the user's return to the page, indicating their previous visit along with the respective date and time.
+JavaScript cookie feature set up to trigger an alert message when a user visits the page for the first time and also a JavaScript cookie functionality that presents an alert upon the user's return to the page, indicating their previous visit along with the respective date and time.

 ![cookies](images/up9.png)